What are the new rules on social gatherings?

 The Government is introducing new curbs.

-The number of people that can attend social gatherings will be slashed to six in England following a rise in coronavirus cases across the UK.
+The number of people that can attend social gatherings will be slashed to six in England after a steep rise in coronavirus cases across the UK.

 From Monday, gatherings of more than six people will be illegal.